Shortening the Hofer length of Hamiltonian circle actions: Symplectic vector bundles

-is a fibrewise momentum map for the given circle action.
-Also, there exist arbitrarily small neighborhoods $U$ of the zero section whose intersections with the fibres of $E$ are connected and that satisfy
+is the fibrewise quadratic momentum map for the given circle action on $E$. \item[(ii)] There exist arbitrarily small neighbourhoods $U$ of the zero section that are invariant under the $k+1$ commuting fibrewise circle actions, whose intersections with the fibres of $E$ are connected, and that satisfy